n3rdopolis/rebeccablackos/README.txt

     It will give you a shell running with your UID, the password wil be the same as your password, but within the hosted system.

     It requires unionfs-fuse,squashfs-tools, dialog and zenity to be installed, all of which the script tries to install automatically by trying to figure out your distro's package manager.
-It also needs either konsole, gnome-terminal OR xterm.
-If none of these are installed, it tries to install Xterm.
+It also needs either konsole, gnome-terminal OR a standard x-terminal-emulator.

 How to use Wayland:
-    Weston now starts automatically as the default display server.
-The loginmanager display, and the users session are now all Wayland sessions
+    The loginmanagerdisplay greeter is weston based, where you can select your desired wayland based desktop.

     Wayland programs are in /opt/bin.
 But there are also many availible from the application launcher menu, under "All Wayland Programs".